elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 ### III.
 The Guide and the Journey
 To embark on this exploration, I must be clear about who I am and who I am not.

-I am not a theologian.
-I did not spend my youth in the madrasas of Cairo or the seminaries of Qom.
-I cannot parse the finer points of 7th-century Arabic grammar, nor do I claim the authority of the pulpit.
+==I am not a theologian.
+I did not spend my youth in the madrasas of Cairo or the seminaries of Qom.== I cannot parse the finer points of 7th-century Arabic grammar, nor do I claim the authority of the pulpit.

 I come to this text as a student of civilizations.
 I come as someone who looks at the fractures in our own high-speed, low-trust world—the loneliness, the inequality, the rage—and asks: *Is there a better way?*